The Ultimate Coron Travel Guide

 Twin Lagoon

 After Barracuda Lake we motored onto Twin Lagoon.
-This place will likely be busy with swimmers in orange life jackets where as at the lakes mentioned above you can enjoy them to yourself if you leave early.
+This place will likely be busy with swimmers in orange life jackets whereas at the lakes mentioned above you can enjoy them to yourself if you leave early.
 Jump in off your boat watching out for the Urchins and float or swim through the warm waters.
-Once it looks like the lagoon is ending, swim under the natural bridge or up and over its staircase into the second half that gives twin lagoon its name.
-The lagoon is a mixing pot of fresh and salt water, if your snorkel mask seems blurry or the water is unclear it is usually because of the mixing of different water densities which create a strange film like effect.
+Once it looks like the lagoon is ending, swim under the natural bridge or up and over its staircase into the second half that gives Twin Lagoon its name.
+The lagoon is a mixing pot of fresh and salt water, if your snorkel mask seems blurry or the water is unclear it is usually because of the mixing of different water densities which creates a strange film-like effect.
 This does mean that it isn’t a great spot for snorkelling.

 Twin Lagoon, Coron